Beyondactivismo/Beyondactivismo/CONTRIBUTING.md

 As you could see we have prepare some audiovisual material for you.
 If you want to help us improving it please make an Issue put the Labels Mozsprint and 2018.

 #### _**4) Feedback Contributions:**_
-Your feedback is always important that is why we need to hear it, take notes and improve🤓
+Your feedback is always important that is why we need to hear it, take notes and improve 🤓

 **Suggestions, comments and critics to our project:**
 Your opinion is fundamental for us, please let us know what you think about our project [here](https://github.com/Beyondactivismo/Beyondactivismo/issues/43)

 #### _**5) Other ways to Contribute:**_
-There are many ways to contribute,
+There are many ways to contribute:

 **Fundaraising Expertise**